 When MacIlvaine rented the car, it was not new.
 A form showed pre-existing damage on the vehicle — little dings and scuffs that existed from the previous rental.

 “I’ve never paid much attention to those,” he says.
 “Scuffs and scratches on a bumper should be considered normal wear and tear, anyway.
 We are not talking about a dented door, or broken grill or anything.
 We’re talking about bumpers, which normally do get scratched and scuffed.”

-I thought this case was worth bringing to Sixt.
-So I did.
-Here’s its response:
+My advocacy team and I thought this case was worth bringing to Sixt.
+So we did.